 As our conversation about the potential of blockchain continues at Food Safety Tech, we sat down with Thomas Burke, food traceability and safety scientist, Global Food Traceability Center (GFTC) at the Institute of Food Technologists, to discuss how ready the seafood industry is in the adoption of blockchain, more specifically as it relates to traceability.

+Food Safety Tech: What are the current major issues in seafood traceability?
 Thomas Burke: Some of the challenges are diversity in product, diversity in regulatory compliance, a hyper-globalized supply chain and variable technology adoption.

 I always like to distinguish seafood traceability from other major food commodities for several different reasons.
 When thinking about traceability and devising traceability systems, you want to think about use cases.
 For most food commodities, food safety is usually top of mind; there’s also a regulatory compliance component.
 Seafood still has food safety as a high priority, but there are also issues with illegal and unreported fishing and fraudulent issues in the supply chain.
 When you’re thinking about devising a traceability system, you also have to consider different key data elements.
 For instance, in food safety, while location is important, the location is only really important for tracing back in the event of recalling product.
 In seafood traceability you’re looking at racing back to ascertain if it was caught in the right place with the right method at the right time.
 With this as context, you also want to think about the technological challenges and food operations wise such as the diversity of commodities in seafood—there’s diversity in species way more so than in poultry or produce.
 You also have very different geographic locations, different harvest methods (i.e., farmed, wild); because of the diversity of harvesting practices, there are other considerations to think about.
 There are some traceability service providers that rely on a constant internet connection, and that’s obviously not possible if you’re fishing on the high seas.
 You might have equipment for data collections that works really well in the field or in the food manufacturing environment, but it may not work under the harsh conditions of a boat or in aquaculture.
 So we end up seeing a great diversity of technological adoption.
 Especially further upstream when thinking about other small-scale fishers and smaller processors—they generally only do traceability for regulatory compliance, because they just don’t have the capital to invest in technologically sophisticated data collection management.
 And sometimes it’s not necessary for what they’re trying to achieve.
 So, we still see a lot of paper records, basic spreadsheet data management, and then it gets more complicated as you go down the supply chain.
 Larger processors and retailers will have more dedicated traceability systems.